amitca71/kafka-debezium-grafana/README.md

-# Debezium Unwrap SMT Demo
+# Debezium Mysql to Postgresql (inspired by  Debezium Unwrap SMT Demo)

 This setup is going to demonstrate how to receive events from MySQL database and save it to postgresql.